The Malay Peninsula

 A 13-day, small group birdwatching tour to the Malay Peninsula

 Malaysia Birding Tours with Limosa Holidays: Our birding tour to the Malay Peninsula offers a superb introduction to the amazing birdlife of Southeast Asia.
-Taking in three of the country’s top birding sites, we begin at Shah Alam and the coastal mangroves of Kuala Selangor before moving up into the tropical montane forests that surround the old colonial hill stations of Fraser’s Hill and Bukit Tinggi - with chances of Mountain Peacock-Pheasant.
-The highlight of our Malaysia birdwatching tour is a four-night stay amidst the pristine jungles of Taman Negara National Park, a vast tract of lowland rainforest and a treasurehouse of hornbills, trogons, broadbills and pittas.
+Taking in three of the country’s top birding sites, we begin at Shah Alam and the coastal mangroves of Kuala Selangor before moving into the tropical montane forests that surround the old colonial hill stations of Fraser’s Hill and Bukit Tinggi.
+Another highlight of our Malaysia birdwatching tour is a four-night stay amidst the pristine jungles of Taman Negara National Park, a vast tract of lowland rainforest and a treasure house of hornbills, trogons, broadbills and pittas.

 Tour Dates & Prices

 Fri 24th February 2023

 - Contact Us

 Tour Cost: 13 Days from £3895* excluding flights

 * Estimated tour costs for 2023 shown.
 Please note confirmed costs will be available in summer 2022.

 - 10 nights accommodation in Malaysia